The Thin Red Line (1998 film): Plot

-In 1942, United States Army Private Witt goes AWOL from his unit to live among the carefree Melanesian natives in the South Pacific.
+United States Army Private Witt goes AWOL from his unit in 1942 to live among the carefree Melanesian natives in the South Pacific.
 He is found and imprisoned on a troopship by First Sergeant Welsh of his company.
 Witt is not allowed to rejoin his unit, and is instead punitively assigned to act as a stretcher bearer for the upcoming campaign.

 The men of C Company, 1st Battalion, 27th Infantry Regiment, 25th Infantry Division, have been brought to the island of Guadalcanal as reinforcements in the campaign to secure Henderson Field, seize the island from the Japanese, and block off their route to Australia.
+C Company is commanded by Capt.
+James Staros.
 As they wait in the hold of a Navy transport ship, they contemplate their lives and the upcoming invasion.
-Among them are Private Bell, a married former officer; Private Doll, a cocky soldier; and Captain James Staros, the sensitive company leader.
-Elsewhere on the ship, Lieutenant Colonel Tall, the aging battalion commander, mulls over the importance of the invasion, which he sees as his last chance for glory in combat.

 The company lands on Guadalcanal unopposed.
 They march into the interior of the island, and along the way encounter natives and evidence of the ongoing Japanese presence.
 The company soon finds its objective: Hill 210, a key enemy position.
-The Japanese have placed bunkers at the top of the hill, and anyone attempting the climb will be cut down by machine-gun fire.

 The attack commences at dawn the next day.
 Charlie Company storms up the hill, but is immediately repelled by heavy machine-gun fire.
-Among the first killed is one of the platoon leaders, Lieutenant Whyte.
-Many of the men are scattered in the carnage.
-One group, a squad led by Sergeant Keck, hides behind a knoll safe from enemy fire “to await reinforcements”.
+One group, a squad led by Sergeant Keck, hides behind a knoll safe from enemy fire "to await reinforcements".
 When they are fired upon, Keck reaches for a grenade on his belt and accidentally pulls the pin, then throws himself back on the grenade so that he will be the only one killed by the blast.
 At another point, Sergeant Welsh attempts to rescue a dying soldier, only to provide him with enough morphine to put him out of his misery.

-Tall orders Staros over the sound-powered field telephone to capture the bunker by frontal assault, at whatever cost.
+Lt.
+Col. Gordon Tall orders Staros over the field telephone to capture the bunker by frontal assault, at whatever cost.
 Staros balks, stating that he will not commit his men to what he sees as a suicide mission.
-Meanwhile, Bell (one of the men who was with Keck's squad) covertly scouts the summit of the hill by himself and assesses the Japanese stronghold.
+Meanwhile, Pvt.
+Bell covertly scouts the summit of the hill by himself and assesses the Japanese stronghold.